guillaumearm/PathToTarkov/README.md

 Can move to Lighthouse via:
 - Power station (car extract)

+Can move to Military reserve via:
+- Safe room

 Can move to Lab via:
 - Power station (car extract)